 SAFER Grant: $324M to Hire and Retain Firefighters (FY 2025)

 FEMA's Grant Programs Directorate has posted the FY 2025 Staffing for Adequate Fire and Emergency Response (SAFER) Grant Program, making $324 million available to help fire departments add frontline firefighters and to help national, state, local, and tribal organizations recruit and retain volunteers.
-SAFER is one of the few federal programs that pays directly for personnel, not just equipment, and FY 2025 carries no cost-share requirement.
+SAFER is one of the few federal programs that pays directly for personnel, not just equipment.
+The Hiring activity carries a statutory 25%/25%/65% federal share schedule across the three-year performance period (departments pay 75% of year-1 cost, 75% of year-2, 35% of year-3); Recruitment & Retention has no cost-share requirement.

 Key Program Details